 Nick has a clear focus on the long term, and thinks the fundamental strength of a business should be all that drives an investment decision.
 Macro factors are impossible to predict, and their outcomes even more so, he says, and cannot be used to drive a meaningful investment process.
 As such, he pays very little attention to the macro environment.
 Whilst the portfolio is predominantly invested in UK equities, the manager has latitude to invest up to 20% of the trust on a global basis.

-When asking Nick why he chooses not to increase the gearing, particularly if he does not a take a macro view, he simply responded ‘it helps him sleep better at night’.
+When we asked Nick why he chooses not to increase the gearing, particularly if he does not a take a macro view, he simply responded ‘it helps him sleep better at night’.
 Expanding upon this, he recognised the concentrated nature of the portfolio, and stated that the trust doesn’t need to add leverage through gearing like some “closet trackers” might.

 The trust has one of the best track records of consistent outperformance in the AIC UK Equity Income sector.

 This boils down to Nick’s approach.
 Firstly, his exposure to large-cap defensive companies with reliable earnings like Unilever and Diageo means the trust has offered protection in falling markets in the past.
-This positioning has also suited the market rally over the past seven years or so, as investors have preferred less economically-sensitive dividend paying stocks in a world where economic growth has remained subdued, inflation has stayed stubbornly low and central banks have driven bond yields to record low levels via ultra-loose monetary policies.
+This positioning has also suited the market rally over the past decade or so, as investors have preferred less economically-sensitive dividend paying stocks in a world where economic growth has remained subdued, inflation has stayed stubbornly low and central banks have driven bond yields to record low levels via ultra-loose monetary policies.

 Source: Finsbury Growth & Income